-The sponsor earns from 1% to 5% of the property’s gross monthly income in asset management fees.
+The sponsor earns 1-5% of the property’s gross monthly income in asset management fees.
 The sponsor receives these fees to manage the property and the syndication deal, including updating the investors on the latest developments.
-This also includes, overseeing the management of the property, and organizing the tax preparation.
-The actual management of the property falls to a property management company that the sponsor oversees.
+This also includes overseeing the management of the property and organizing the tax preparation.
+However, the actual management of the property falls to a property management company that the sponsor oversees.

 This is the income cash flow.
 The sponsor’s cut is due to his equity stake in the project and the expertise he brings.
 The sponsor will usually receive between 5% and 50% of these cashflows, with the remainder going to investors on a pro rata basis.
 The equity flows also include the proceeds if the syndicate sells the property.
 The syndication agreement might give the sponsor a different split for the rental income and the proceeds on the property’s sale.